edgarfinn/React-Intermediate-Reference/README.md

   }
 }

 export default reduxForm({
   // always make sure the value of form here is unique, to prevent conflict with any other forms on your application.
   form: 'PostsNewForm'
 })(PostsNew);
 ```

 The ```Field``` component is essentially a react component, which is used to represent a distinct input that will be visible on-screen to your users.
-It is declared specifying a ```name``` property, which specifies the exact piece of state the field will produce.
-For example the 'title' property of state, as per the above example.
+It is declared specifying a ```name``` property, which specifies the exact piece of state the field will produce, and a ```component``` property, which should be used to reference the JSX that will determin its appearance.
+For example the 'title' name property above, maps this field's input data to the 'title' state property.
+And the renderTitleField function is passed in to determine the appearance of the Field.

-Redux form saves you having to set up event handlers, action creators and input validation.
-It is automatically connected to redux-form and passes input values straight to your formReducer reducer.
-You should always allow **one** Field component for **each** piece of state to be updated.

 ```reduxForm``` is a function very similar to {connect} from react-redux.
 It allows your components to communicate with the ```formReducer``` reducer that we just mapped to our ```rootReducer``` above.